petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 Through the test scenario, we aim to achieve a desired result for a series of known conditions.
 In other words, for a known set of input data, it is verified if the results are the expected ones.
 Thus, for each aspect that needs to be checked, a test scenario will have to be created.

-A test scenario must have (and guarantee) the some qualities (properties, characteristics) which gives confidence to the person who decides whether the test result is CONFORM (PASS) or NON-CONFORM (FAIL)
+A test scenario must have (and guarantee) some qualities (properties, characteristics) which gives confidence to the person who decides whether the test result is CONFORM (PASS) or NON-CONFORM (FAIL).
+This can be done by'

 *